Vortex ring

 A vortex ring, also called a toroidal vortex, is a torus-shaped vortex in a fluid; that is, a region where the fluid mostly spins around an imaginary axis line that forms a closed loop.
 The dominant flow in a vortex ring is said to be toroidal, more precisely poloidal.

 Vortex rings are plentiful in turbulent flows of liquids and gases, but are rarely noticed unless the motion of the fluid is revealed by suspended particles—as in the smoke rings which are often produced intentionally or accidentally by smokers.
 Fiery vortex rings are also a commonly produced trick by fire eaters.
-Visible vortex rings can also be formed by the firing of certain artillery, in mushroom clouds, and in microbursts.
+Visible vortex rings can also be formed by the firing of certain artillery, in mushroom clouds, in microbursts, and rarely in volcanic eruptions.

 A vortex ring usually tends to move in a direction that is perpendicular to the plane of the ring and such that the inner edge of the ring moves faster forward than the outer edge.
 Within a stationary body of fluid, a vortex ring can travel for relatively long distance, carrying the spinning fluid with it.

 Structure

 In a typical vortex ring, the fluid particles move in roughly circular paths around an imaginary circle (the core) that is perpendicular to those paths.
 As in any vortex, the velocity of the fluid is roughly constant except near the core, so that the angular velocity increases towards the core, and most of the vorticity (and hence most of the energy dissipation) is concentrated near it.

 Unlike a sea wave, whose motion is only apparent, a moving vortex ring actually carries the spinning fluid along.
 Just as a rotating wheel lessens friction between a car and the ground, the poloidal flow of the vortex lessens the friction between the core and the surrounding stationary fluid, allowing it to travel a long distance with relatively little loss of mass and kinetic energy, and little change in size or shape.
 Thus, a vortex ring can carry mass much further and with less dispersion than a jet of fluid.
 That explains, for instance, why a smoke ring keeps traveling long after any extra smoke blown out with it has stopped and dispersed.
-These properties of vortex rings are exploited in the vortex ring gun for riot control and vortex ring toys such as the air vortex cannons.
+These properties of vortex rings are exploited in the vortex ring gun for riot control, and vortex ring toys such as the air vortex cannons.